Don’t be mosquito meat this summer.

 - There may be other places or containers in your yard where water collects that are not on this list, so be sure to check throughout your yard for standing water.

-- Wear an EPA-registered insect repellent containing DEET, picaridin, oil of lemon eucalyptus or IR 3535.
+- Wear an EPA-registered insect repellent containing DEET, picaridin, oil of lemon eucalyptus, IR 3535 or para-menthane-diol and 2-undecanone.
 Insect repellent is safe and effective for children and pregnant women, too.
 Always apply according to label instructions.
 If using sunscreen, apply sunscreen first and then repellent.